shushcat/cs586-group_project/README.md

 	- See [their report](http://projects.huffingtonpost.com/projects/ncaa/sports-at-any-cost) and
 	- [_The Washington post_'s report on the unprofitability of college athletics](http://www.washingtonpost.com/sf/sports/wp/2015/11/23/running-up-the-bills/)

-## DONE _Department of education_'s data on foreign gifts to and contracts with US colleges:
+## _Department of education_'s data on foreign gifts to and contracts with US colleges:

 Dataset folder: [](./datasets/foreign_gifts)